-In anticipation of Missouri S&T’s 150th anniversary celebration in 2020, Larry Gragg, Curators’ Distinguished Teaching Professor emeritus of history and political science, has collected memories from hundreds of alumni for a sesquicentennial history book.
+In anticipation of Missouri S&T’s 150th anniversary celebration in 2020, Larry Gragg, Curators’ Distinguished Teaching Professor emeritus of history and political science, has collected memories from alumni for a sesquicentennial history book.
 One of the most popular topics: Rolla restaurants.
-In a story published in the spring 2018 issue of Missouri S&T Magazine, alumni reminisce about their favorite restaurants.
+In a story published in Missouri S&T Magazine, alumni reminisce about their favorite restaurants.
 The title of the story.
 “Alex’s Pizza, of course,” makes it clear that Miners love their pizza.

 “Alex’s Pizza, of course!”

 Regardless of the decade they attended, alumni most often identified Alex’s Pizza as their favorite restaurant in response to our recent Q&A. However, they identified 26 other places, including eating clubs, they enjoyed.

 Most, like Little King’s Sandwich Shop, Bill’s Burger Basket, Rock Villa, Ku Ku Burgers, the Blackberry Patch and La Posada are long gone.
 Only a few—Penelope’s, Maid Rite and Los Arcos—remain.

 Most alumni, because they had little money as undergraduates, recalled inexpensive places, most often pizza restaurants and burger places.
 Ted Becker, ME’69, remembers venturing to Ku Ku Burgers where the inexpensive food was not particularly good, but “what hungry young man has a discriminating palate?”